 Remove from oven and leave to slightly cool.

 Bring a medium saucepan of salted water to boil over the stovetop.
 Add pasta, and cook as per packet instructions.
 Before it has finished cooking, carefully remove ½ cup of pasta water and keep aside for the sauce.

 While that's cooking, add to a food processor the cooked beetroot, garlic (removed from their skins), 60g goats cheese, the remaining olive oil (1 Tbsp), 1 Tbsp lemon juice and a few turns of the salt and pepper shaker.
 Process until it looks like a chunky red-purple pesto.
+Add ¼ cup pasta water and blend again.
 Taste test and add more S&P or lemon juice if desired.

 Put pasta back into the saucepan and add sauce.
-Pour over the remaining pasta water and toss the sauce through.
+Add a splash more of the pasta water and toss the sauce through.
 Taste test and add more S&P if needed.